carbon-language/carbon-lang/docs/design/expressions/member_access.md

 namespace, and so on to be accessed by specifying a qualified name for the member.

-A member access expression is either a _direct_ member access expression of the
+A member access expression is either a _simple_ member access expression of the
 form:

 -   _member-access-expression_ ::= _expression_ `.` _word_

-or an _indirect_ member access of the form:
+or a _compound_ member access of the form:

 -   _member-access-expression_ ::= _expression_ `.` `(` _expression_ `)`

+Compound member accesses allow specifying a qualified member name.

 For example: